-where $\z_{xi}$ is a $p_x \times 1$ vector of covariates, $\betaf_x$ a $p_x \times 1$ vector of regression coefficients, and $\sigma$ a scaling parameter.
-Residuals $\epsilon_i$ have density $q_\epsilon(\epsilon_i)$.
-The specific distribution chosen for $\epsilon_i$ induces the distribution of $x_i$, by a change of variables.
-For example, if $\epsilon_i$ is standard extreme value, logistically, or normally distributed, $x_i$ is, respectively, Weibull, loglogistically or lognormally distributed.
-An exponential (Markov-type) transition time model is obtained by choosing a Weibull distribution and constraining $\sigma=1$.
-We denote the density of $x_i$ as $f_x$ and the cumulative distribution function (CDF), also called the cumulative incidence function (CIF), as $F_x$. \\
+The specific distribution chosen for the residuals $\epsilon_i$ induces the distribution $f_t(t_i \mid \x_i, \betaf, \sigma)$ through the change of variables defined by (\ref{eq::mod_x}).
+For example, if $\epsilon_i$ is standard extreme value, logistic, or normal distributed, time $t_i$ is, respectively, Weibull, log-logistical or log-normal distributed (conditionally on $\x_i$).
+These models allow time-dependency of hazards of an event and also are called semi-Markov models.
+An exponential (Markov-type) model with constant hazards over time is obtained by choosing a Weibull distribution and constraining $\sigma=1$. \\

-Furthermore, we assume that the population is stratified into a non-prevalent and a prevalent group, as indicated by random variable $g_i$ with $g_i = 0$ in case of non-prevalence and $g_i = 1$ in case of prevalence.
-Variable $g_i$ is either observed or unobserved (latent), depending on whether a baseline test was done and positive or not; see section \ref{sec:estimation}.
-Latency is handled during estimation.
-To link $g_i$ to the covariates and $x_i$, we specify a probit model through the latent continuous random variable $w_i$ with linear model